Speakers Bureau

 Kristin AndresContact Kristin

 Kristin is responsible for APCC’s educational programming.
 She is deeply involved in APCC’s native plant initiative and promotes ecological land care and thoughtful stewardship of our managed landscapes.
-On the APCC grounds, Kristin continues to develop the Living Landscape Laboratory, which includes displays of native gardens and showcases sustainable land care practices.
+On the APCC grounds, Kristin continues to oversee the Living Landscape, which includes displays of native gardens and showcases sustainable land care practices.

-Before joining the staff at APCC in 2015, Kristin served the town of Chatham as its conservation agent for 16 years.
-She serves on board of the Ecological Landscape Alliance and on several other local boards and committees.
+Before joining the staff at APCC in 2015, Kristin served the town of Chatham as its first conservation agent for 16 years.
+She writes a bi-weekly conservation column for the Cape Cod Chronicle.
+Kristin served on board of the Ecological Landscape Alliance for many years, is the regional liaison for Grow Native Massachusetts, and currently serves on the Pollinator Pathway Cape Cod steering committee and several other local boards and committees.

 Topics: